-On a consolidated basis, cost of sales totalled \$392.7 million - an increase of \$40.7 million or 12% from the prior year.
-Cost of sales as a percentage of sales increased from 76% in fiscal 2021 to 80% in the current year partly due to sales mix.
-Raw materials including petroleum/natural gas-based resins, leather goods, plastic products, and tool grade steel prices increased due to inflationary and macro economic pressures.
-Management took pricing actions such as negotiating price increases and surcharges to partially offset the impact of cost increases.
+On a consolidated basis, cost of sales totalled \$488.7 million - an increase of \$96.0 million or 24% from the prior year.
+Cost of sales as a percentage of sales was 79% compared to 80% in fiscal 2022.
+Prices for raw materials including petroleum/natural gas-based resins, leather goods, plastic products, and tool grade steel increased due to inflationary and macro economic pressures.
+The rate of inflation appeared to peak during the year and stabilized at most of the Company's divisions in the second half.
+Management took pricing actions through the year such as negotiating price increases and implementing surcharges to partially offset the impact of cost increases.
 The success of these actions varied based on the type and length of the contract and the extent of the cost increases incurred.
-Direct labour wage increases were partially offset by manufacturing improvements and strategic fixed asset purchases to improve productivity.
-Therefore direct labour as a percentage of sales remained constant for both operational segments.
-Overhead costs increased with higher sales volume and inflation including increased indirect wages, benefits, transportation and energy costs.
+Direct labour wage increases were partially offset by manufacturing improvements and strategic fixed asset purchases to improve productivity which enabled direct labour as a percentage of sales to remain constant.
+Overhead costs increased with higher sales volume and inflationary conditions, including increased indirect wages, benefits, transportation and energy costs.
+However, as a percentage of sales, overhead costs decreased as the Company successfully improved manufacturing efficiencies at higher volumes.